liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 5. Consider a stream of letters of the alphabet.
 Create a processor chain that always returns the number of occurrences of the letter that has been seen most often so far.
 For example, on the input stream a,b,a,c,c,b,a, the processor would return 1,1,2,2,2,2,3.
 (Hint: a possible solution involves `Slice`, `Cumulate`, `Maps.Values` and `Numbers.max`, among others.)

 6. Create a processor chain that reads an HTML file as input, and counts how many times each HTML tag appears in the document.
 (Hint: use a `FindPattern` and a `Slice`, among others.)

+7. In the section about processor states, one of the examples apply the `duplicate()` method on a `Cumulate` processor.
+Try the same process on other elementary processors, such as `Trim` or `CountDecimate`.
+Can you guess what is their initial state?

 <!-- :wrap=soft: -->